GlenKPeterson/Paguro/README.md

  - Compatibly with existing/legacy Java code

 Higher order functions are not just briefer to write and read, they are less to *think* about.
-They are useful abstractions that simplify your code and focus your attention on your goals rather than the details of how to accomplish them.
+They are useful abstractions that simplify code and focus your attention on your goals rather than the details of how to accomplish them.
-Function chaining: <code>xs.map(x -> x + 1).filter(x -> x > 7).head()</code> defines what you are doing and how you are doing it in the simplest possible way, hiding all details about how to iterate through the underlying collection.
+Function chaining: <code>xs.map(x -> x + 1).filter(x -> x > 7).head()</code> defines what you are doing in the simplest possible way while hiding all details about how to iterate through the underlying collection.

 The alternative - loops - are bundles of unnecessary complexity.
 Loops generally require setting up accumulators, then running a gamut of <code>if</code>, <code>break</code>, and <code>continue</code> statements, like some kind of mad obstacle race that involves as many state changes as possible.